threefoldtech/jumpscale_lib/JumpScale9Lib/tools/atomicswap/README.md

 - Create an atomicswap participant that supports participate, audit, and redeem operations

 ## Configurations
-You configure some environment variable to customize the behavior of the SAL specially if you are going to use the single API for executing a full atomicswap.
+You can configure some environment variable to customize the behavior of the SAL specially if you are going to use the single API for executing a full atomicswap.
 The following environment variables can be set:
 - BTC_MIN_CONFIRMATIONS: This controls the number of confirmations the on the BTC network the SAL will wait for after creating a new transaction [default: 6]
 - TFT_MIN_CONFIRMATION_HEIGHT: This controls the minimum height difference between a transaction and the chain height before considering the transaction confirmed [default: 5]